girlbossceo/conduwuit/README.md

 #### What is the goal?

-A fast Matrix homeserver that's easy to set up and just works.
+An efficient Matrix homeserver that's easy to set up and just works.
 You can install it on a mini-computer like the Raspberry Pi to host Matrix for your family, friends or company.

 #### Can I try it out?

 Yes!
-Just open a Matrix client (<https://app.element.io> or Element Android for example) and register on the `https://conduit.koesters.xyz` homeserver.
+You can test our Conduit instance by opening a Matrix client (<https://app.element.io> or Element Android for example) and registering on the `conduit.rs` homeserver.

-#### What is it built on?

-- [Ruma](https://www.ruma.io): Useful structures for endpoint requests and responses that can be (de)serialized
-- [Sled](https://github.com/spacejam/sled): A simple (key, value) database with good performance
-- [Rocket](https://rocket.rs): A flexible web framework
+It is hosted on a ODROID HC 2 with 2GB RAM and a SAMSUNG Exynos 5422 CPU, which was used in the Samsung Galaxy S5.
+It joined many big rooms including Matrix HQ.

 #### What is the current status?

-Conduit can already be used chat with other users on Conduit, chat with users from other Matrix servers and even to chat with users on other platforms using appservices.
-When chatting with users on the same Conduit server, everything should work assuming you use a compatible client.

-**You should not join Matrix rooms without asking the admins first.** We do not know whether Conduit is safe for general use yet, so you should assume there is some chance that it breaks rooms permanently for all participating users.
-We are not aware of such a bug today, but we would like to do more testing.
+As of 2021-09-01 Conduit is Beta, meaning you can join and participate in most Matrix rooms, but not all features are supported and you might run into bugs from time to time.

 There are still a few important features missing: